pforemski/pjf-msc/README.markdown

 spid notes
 ==========

-* detection is started after all offline learning sources are successfully parsed, and if there are no interactive learning sources
+* detection is started after all offline learning sources are successfully completed, and if there are no interactive learning sources